SolidLabResearch/sharcs-demonstrator-vc/README.md

   - **Registry** is used to register and resolve public key material.
   - **Deriver** allows for selective disclosure and range queries.
 - Public
   - **Gateway** is exposed to the end-users.
-Internally, the Gateway service coordinates the backend services.
+Internally, this service coordinates the backend services.

 #### Documentation